JusticeMaswime/JusticeMaswime/README.md

 🎓 Computer Science student at the University of the Free State<br/> 🧠 Passionate about solving real-world problems through thoughtful code<br/>
-🔍 Constantly exploring new technologies, architectures, and ideas<br/> 📱 Currently diving deep into mobile app development, privacy-first design, and scalable systems
+🔍 Constantly exploring new technologies, architectures, and ideas<br/> 📱 Currently diving deep into machine learning

 Let’s connect, collaborate, and create something meaningful.